anro7653/CompBioLabsAndHomework/README.md

 # CompBioLabsAndHomework

 This repo will be a catalog and history of my progression through EBIO 4420 Computational Biology.
-This repo will have my projects and homworks within the course present.
+This repo will include my projects and homeworks that I have completed within the course.